AuReMe/metage2metabo-postaviz/README.md

 That way we have the number of metagenomes producing the compound (columns) for each rows (samples).

-The difference between these dataframe (production in community and individual) gives us the added_value dataframe
+The difference between these dataframe (production in community and individual) gives us the added_value dataframe -->

+### Metadata management tab

+This tab summarises the metadata that was provided as input to the tool.

+As main information, it provides the type of each variable as taken into account in M2M-PostAViz.
+This type can be changed with the left menu.

+Sometime Plotly and seaborn do not treat numeric / non-numeric columns similarly when building plot's axes.